 Turkish cuisine also has many specialties and variations: there are at least forty ways to prepare eggplant alone.
 Unique are the strings of dried, hollowed out eggplant.
 It is reconstituted and stuffed with rice in winter.
 Honeys, preserves, nut mixtures, and cheeses round out a menu.

 The first meal of the day is breakfast.
-A typical Turkish breakfast is fresh tomatoes, white cheese, black olives, bread with honey and preserves, and sometimes an egg.
+(Turkish Breakfast – Kahvaltı) A typical Turkish breakfast is fresh tomatoes, white cheese, black and green olives; bread with honey and preserves, and sometimes an egg.

 Lunch often will include a rice or bulgar pilaf dish, lamb or chicken baked with peppers and eggplant, and fresh fish grilled with lemon.
 A popular lamb cut is pirzola.
 These are extra thin cut lamb chops which are seasoned with sumac, thyme, and quickly grilled.
 Favorites include sucuk, a spicy sausage, and pastirma, a sun dried cumin-fenugreek coated preserved beef.
 It is sliced thin much like pastrami.
 For lunch or dinner, soups are central in Turkish cuisine.
 In addition to the famous red lentil soup, there is a well-known soup with the exotic name of Wedding Soup made with lamb shanks in an egg broth.